yombo/yombo-gateway/docs/source/chapters/prepare-operating-system.rst

 Installing python
 #################

-In order to support a wide range of operating systems (Linux, Windows, Mac), the installation is broken up into two portions:
+In order to support a wide range of operating systems, the installation is broken up into two steps:

-1. Prepare your operating system - Installing python and required python modules
+1. Prepare system by installing python and other required item (see below).
-2. :doc:`Downaloading and running the gateway software <install-gateway>`
+2. :doc:`Downloading and install gateway software <install-gateway>`

+**Step 1: Prepare operating system**

+Select your operating system.

 .. toctree::
    :maxdepth: 1